Barbara Woodward: Early years

-Diplomatic career
+Career

 Woodward joined the Foreign and Commonwealth Office (FCO) in 1994.
 She served in Russia from 1994 to 1998 as Second (and later First) Secretary, and in China from 2003 to 2009, first as Political Counsellor, then across the whole United Kingdom-China relationship as Deputy Head of Mission, including during the 2008 Summer Olympics.
 From 2011 to 2015 she was Director General for Economic and Consular Affairs at the FCO.

 In February 2015 she was appointed British Ambassador to China, the first woman to hold the position.
 She was succeeded in September 2020 by Caroline Wilson.
 In 2015, in a conversation with Lucy D'Orsi, Queen Elizabeth II said that Xi Jinping's officials "were very rude to the ambassador" (referring to Woodward), during an event at Lancaster House, London.

+Woodward faced scrutiny for her reluctance to criticise China during her time in that post, according to an article in The Sunday Times.
+After a number of MPs were sanctioned by China for their criticism of an alleged genocide against the Uyghurs in Xinjiang province, Woodward was accused of being insufficiently robust in dealing with the issue.
+After leaving her posting in China, Woodward also told the pro-Beijing Global Times newspaper that Taiwan would never have independence.

-Woodward was appointed Permanent Representative of the United Kingdom to the United Nations by the Foreign Secretary, Dominic Raab, in 2020, and served in that role until 2025.In 2025 she was a candidate for Chief of the Secret Intelligence Service (MI6), which was eventually awarded to Blaise Metreweli.
+Woodward was appointed Permanent Representative of the United Kingdom to the United Nations in 2020 and served in the role until 2025.
+During her final months of ambassadorship to the UN, she was shortlisted as one of the final two candidates for Chief of the Secret Intelligence Service (MI6), which ultimately saw Blaise Metreweli appointed.
+She was subsequently appointed Deputy National Security Advisor under Jonathan Powell.

+In 2026 Woodward was a candidate in the election for the position of Chancellor of the University of St Andrews, her alma mater, which was won by Dame Anne Pringle.